Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

           docker build --platform linux/amd64 -t sre-tblx . docker tag sre-tblx ${USER}/sre-tblx:${IMAGE_TAG}
           docker push ${USER}/sre-tblx:${IMAGE_TAG}
 ```

 The parameter `env` is used to add environmental variables.
-There `env` parameter can exist as:
+The `env` parameter can exist as:
 - pipeline environment variable: variables that will be used in different jobs within the pipeline.
-- job environment variable: variables that can be used within a job.
+- job environment variable: variables that will be used in several steps in a job.
 - step environment variable: variables that will be used in several actions within the steps.
-For this case, we will be using the step environment variable.
-The `Build ad push` action contains the user variables which hold the data in `DOCKERHUB_USERNAME` secrets.
+For this case, the step environment variable is used.
+The `Build ad push` action contains the **USER** variable which hold the data in `DOCKERHUB_USERNAME` secret.
 To add secrets to your repository:
 - Navigate to the repository `Settings`.
-- On the left pane, select Secret >> Action.
+- On the left pane, select **Secret** >> **Action**.
-- Click `New repository secret`.
+- Click **New repository secret**.
 - Give the secret a name, `DOCKERHUB_USERNAME` and enter your dockerhub username as the value.
 - Click `Add secret` button.
+- Repeat the same process to add your docker password to a secret named `DOCKERHUB_PASSWORD`.

 Now we know what the contents are for, here is what this job does:
 - Checkout of the repository on the develop branch.
 - Navigate to the app directory.
 - Create an IMAGE_TAG environment variable from the short version of the latest git commit (7 digits hash)
-- Login to docker
+- Login to docker using credentials stored in secrets.
 - Build a docker image from the current context for linux/amd64 platform and tag it `sre-tblx`.
-- Tag the built image with the docker hub user to create a repository and append the image tag.
+- Tag the built image with the dockerhub user to create a repository and append the image tag.
 - Deploy the docker image to the docker repository.

-Here is the full complete pipeline:
+Here is the complete pipeline:

 ```
 # CI/CD Pipeline for Task 3